tune2fs

 stride=stride-size

-Configure the filesystem for a RAID array with
+Configure the file system for a RAID array with

-disk.
-This mostly affects placement of filesystem
+next disk.
+This mostly affects placement of file

 stripe_width=stripe-width

-Configure the filesystem for a RAID array with
+Configure the file system for a RAID array with

-stripe-width filesystem blocks per stripe.
+stripe-width file system blocks per stripe.
 This is

 typically be stride-size * N, where N is the number